ELOY CASAGRANDE Shares 'Wait And Bleed' Drum-Cam Performance From Hometown Concert With SLIPKNOT

 For its 2024 gigs so far, SLIPKNOT adopted a classic look, bringing back the 1999 red jumpsuits and elements of their early masks into their modern versions, tying into the fact that SLIPKNOT is celebrating its 25th anniversary this year.

-After parting ways with Jay Weinberg last November, SLIPKNOT teased fans with a hint about a new drummer more than seven months ago, posting a photo of a single broken drumstick online with the caption "Rehearsal."
+After parting ways with Jay Weinberg last November, SLIPKNOT teased fans with a hint about a new drummer more than eight months ago, posting a photo of a single broken drumstick online with the caption "Rehearsal."

 The band explained in a statement that the split with Weinberg was a creative decision.
 Jay followed up with a statement of his own, saying that he was "heartbroken and blindsided" by his dismissal.